RFDAJE/xiongyw/code/uhttpd-0.0.2/favicon/readme.txt

 - favicon: http://en.wikipedia.org/wiki/Favicon
-- use "gimp" to edit the .xcf file, and export to other formats (.ico, .png, .jpg, etc)
+- use "gimp" to edit the .xcf file, and export to other formats (.ico, .png, .jpg, etc). scale it to small size (e.g., 64x64) before exporting to .ico
 - put a file named as "favicon.ico" under the root of the web server.